Bluesky at Home » DIY Projects » 2 Cute DIY Planters for St. Patrick’s Day

 This DIY idea features the most iconic of St. Patrick’s Day symbols – green shamrocks.

-So, let’s start the St. Patrick’s Day Celebrations with some good luck.
+So, let’s start the St. Patrick’s Day Celebrations with some good luck of the Irish.

 Inspiration for the St. Patrick’s Day Planters

-The inspiration for these planters came a couple of weekends ago when I went to a huge estate sale.
+The inspiration for these planters came when I went to a huge estate sale.
 I stood in line for 45 minutes (thank goodness it was a beautiful day) waiting to get inside for the Saturday afternoon session – after everything had been marked down 50%.

 Walking around this mansion, yes, it was a mansion, I was so disappointed.
 I couldn’t find a single thing that interested me.
 That’s a very rare thing.